 Section 1 of the Equality Act 2010 contains the duty for public authorities to actively consider the way in which their decisions - such as in policy development or changes to services - could increase or decrease inequalities that result from socio-economic disadvantage.
-In 2021 the Council updated our approach to equalities through a new joint Inclusion Strategy through which socio-economic vulnerability was identified as a local protected characteristic, and as such is specifically referenced within Equality Impact Assessments to assure due regard is given in decision making.
+This duty was never enacted in England and so is not currently a legal requirement for public authorities such as Councils.
+However, in recognition of the importance of considering socio-economic disadvantage in our decision making and in support of our Let's do it ambition to improve the lives of all our residents and mitigate the impact of inequalities on life chances, the Council's Inclusion Strategy considers socio-economic disadvantage alongside the other legally recognised protected characteristics.
+As such this is specifically referenced within our standard Equality Impact Assessment template and guidance to ensure due regard is given in decision making to the potential impact on socio-economic disadvantage.